-- Look up phone numbers. - Look up short-dial numbers for easy dialing from a handset. - Modify or delete existing names and phone numbers, or add new names and phone numbers.
+- ٠ Look up phone numbers. - Look up short-dial numbers for easy dialing from a handset. ٠ - Modify or delete existing names and phone numbers, or add new names ٠ and phone numbers.

-If you use the IP Handset from Cobham SATCOM with the terminal, the contacts from this terminal phone book are included (read only) in your handset phone book.
+Note If you are using a SAILOR FleetBroadband IP handset with your terminal, the contacts from this terminal phone book are included (read only) in your handset phone book.